kfjahnke/envutil/README.md

 ## --width EXTENT    width of the output

 in pixel units.
 For lat/lon environment images, this should be precisely twice the height, so this value should be an even number.
-I recommeend that you pick a multiple of a small-ish power of two (e.g. 64) to make it easier for software wanting to mip-map the data.
+I recommend that you pick a multiple of a small-ish power of two (e.g. 64) to make it easier for software wanting to mip-map the data.
 When producing cubemaps from full sphericals, I recommend using a width which is ca. 1/pi times the width